sverweij/dependency-cruiser/doc/cli.md

 1. [`--webpack-config`: use (the resolution options of) a webpack configuration`](#--webpack-config-use-the-resolution-options-of-a-webpack-configuration)
 1. [`--preserve-symlinks`](#--preserve-symlinks)

+### depcruise-fmt

 ## Command line only options

 ### arguments - files and/ or directories

 You can pass a bunch of files, directories and 'glob' patterns. dependency-cruiser will

 - resolve the glob patterns (if any) to files and directories
 - scan directories (if any) for files with supported extensions
 - add the passed files to that
   ... and start the cruise with the files thus found.

 #### Cruising multiple files and directories in one go

 Just pass them as arguments.
 This, e.g. will cruise every file in the folders src, test and lib (recursively) + the file called index.ts in the root.